-The SRM Evaluation Group is a part of the Social Research Methodology Division (SRM) of the University of California, Los Angeles Graduate School of Education and Information Studies.
-Under the leadership of Dr. Marvin Alkin, UCLA Professor Emeritus, the cadre of SRM graduate students who staff the group all have specialized training in social science research methods and design, as well as a common interest in program evaluation.
-The group contributes to the advancement of program evaluation as a field in three specific ways: evaluation practice, research, and academic study.
+The SRM Evaluation and Assessment Group is part of the Social Research Methodology Division (SRM) of the University of California, Los Angeles School of Education and Information Studies.
+The group is led by Professors Marvin Alkin, Christina Christie, and José Felipe Martinez, with other affiliated faculty and a cadre of graduate students with advanced training in quantitative and qualitative research methods and design, and a common interest in program evaluation and performance assessment as areas of professional practice, and academic research.

-Evaluation Practice: The SRM Evaluation Group engages in a variety of evaluation projects serving clients ranging from small, one-site non-profits to large urban school districts.
+Evaluation and Assessment Practice: The SRM Evaluation and Assessment Group engages in projects serving clients ranging from small non-profits, to large research teams, school districts, and institutions.

 3026 Moore Hall